gkemmey/gray_matter/_posts/2020-07-18-a-great-way-to-generate-pdfs-with-some-questionable-ruby.md

 form.save("out/osha_form_300_with_grid.pdf")
 ```

-This isn't a pointless example -- we're going to use that grid to help us properly lay out text boxes when we fill out the form for real.
-That's not filling out a form, but that's all the tools -- `prawn` and `combine_pdf` 🤝 -- put together.
+This isn't a pointless example.
+We can use a grid like that to help us properly lay out text boxes when we fill out the form for real.
+Also, while we haven't filled out the form per se, that example shows everything you need for doing so yourself.
+Instead of drawing lines and text boxes for your axis labels you would draw text boxes for your data fields, but that's all the tools -- `prawn` and `combine_pdf` 🤝 -- put together.

+If all we wanted to do was showcase the methodology, we'd be done, but where's the fun in that?
+Let's do the whole form!

 ## Filling out a PDF form for reals 📝

 ### Hold up a second!

-I wanna look at a more complete example for filling out some OSHA forms.
-I think there's some interesting Ruby involved, but there's arguments for it being overcomplicated.
-Past this section, we're really just having fun with Ruby in the context of filling out a PDF.

 You don't have to keep reading -- that grid example has everything you need.
+Past here, we're mostly just having fun with Ruby in the context of filling out a PDF.
 At the end of the day, all you need are:

 1. Calls to `prawn`'s text_box method with options for where to draw it on the page like so: